hhhsunnn/LOCATOR/README.md

   - Pipeline construction
   - Caveats

 For detailed technical specifications and methodology, please refer to LOCATOR package manual.pdf and *A Continuous Local Ancestry Measure for Efficient Local-Ancestry-Aware Association Tests.
 Hanxiao Sun.
-(2024)* [https://digitalcommons.library.tmc.edu/uthsph_dissertsopen/248/].
+(2024)* https://digitalcommons.library.tmc.edu/uthsph_dissertsopen/248/.

-Getting Help
+Getting Help<br>
 If you have questions or encounter issues, please open a discussion thread in this repository.
 We actively monitor and respond to user inquiries.

-Citation
+Citation<br>
 If you use LOCATOR in your research, please cite: Sun, Hanxiao, "A Continuous Local Ancestry Measure for Efficient Local-Ancestry-Aware Association Tests" (2024).
 Dissertations & Theses (Open Access).
 248. https://digitalcommons.library.tmc.edu/uthsph_dissertsopen/248.

 I would also like to credit this project to Dr. Han Chen, Shuyi Guo from University of Texas Health Science Center, Tomin Perea-Chamblee from Memorial Sloan Kettering Cancer Center and other authors in developing ideas, finalizing results and preparing the whole R package.